-The benefits to meditation is prolific.
+The benefits of meditation are prolific.
 Try to incorporate 20 minutes of mindful meditation each day.
 It’s a great way to start or end your day.

 4. Load Up on Omega 3 Fatty Acids

 Omega 3 Fatty Acids are polyunsaturated fatty acids that are essential nutrients for health and new brain cell growth.
-Omega 3s are found in walnuts, flaxseed, Brussels spouts, kale, spinach, salad, fish and more.
+Omega 3s are found in walnuts, flaxseed, Brussels sprouts, kale, spinach, salad, fish, and more.